open-hand/choerodon/README.md

 Tips: We welcome your input!
 If you have feedback, please [submit an topic](http://forum.choerodon.io/) in [the forum of Choerodon](http://forum.choerodon.io/).

+And you can experience the demo environment of Choerodon[https://organization.choerodon.com.cn/#/organization/register-organization].

 # Choerodon - Open Source Multi-Cloud Application Platform

 ![](img/choerodon-community.png)